SR-22 Insurance Explained: Costs, Requirements & How to Get It

 State Typical Duration Common Triggers

-Texas 2 years DUI, driving without insurance
+Texas Up to 2 years DUI, driving without insurance

 Illinois 3 years DUI, uninsured driving